kenttonino/Meaningless-Stuff/sw-data-structures-and-algorithms/course-AMA-ITE6201/w-003-link-list/01-what-is-linked-list.md

     that together form a linear ordering.

 > - A `linked list`, can contain any type of data, strings, characters, <br />
-    and numberic.
-The elements can be sorted or unsorted. and numbericc
+    and numeric.
+The elements can be sorted or unsorted.